SOGeKING-NUL/FitLink/README.md

 Styling: Custom fitness-themed UI with green color scheme

-Messaging Protocol: Waku Protocol for decentralized communication
+Messaging Protocol: Waku Protocol for onchain communication

 Message Storage: Waku Store Protocol for persistent chat history

 P2P Network: Waku Light Node for efficient peer-to-peer messaging

-These additions highlight the decentralized communication features that Waku brings to your fitness marketplace, making it more interactive and community
+These additions highlight the onchain communication features that Waku brings to your fitness marketplace, making it more interactive and community

 ## Smart Contract